arunapiravi/CouchMetaSuite/README.md

                                        hashtables used in verification
-    Delrunner                       ...Class that runs deletes, will populate hashtables used in verification, del-ratio works on item-count for now Verification                    ...To be implemented, to retrieve MetaData of all items from destination, repopulate destination's hashtable, and compare
+    Delrunner                       ...Class that runs deletes, will populate hashtables used in verification, del-ratio works on item-count for now Updrunner                       ...Class that runs updates, updates upd-ratio number of items on (item-count + add-count)
+    Verification                    ...Retrieve Data and MetaData of all items from destination, repopulates destination's hashtable, and compares the
-                                       the source's and destination's hashtables
+                                       source's and destination's hashtables

     Stronghold                      ...Stores attributes retrieved from test.properties, hashtables used in verification declared here